TheThirdFool/DrawLevels/README.md

 this time both the real and fake transtions are in seperate branches with only the ground level spanning the whole diagram.

+The python code must include the line:

+	include DrawLevels

+Then can be run with:

+	python3 Example.py

 Thanks for using my maiden package!
 Enjoy!